 We've paired our favorite accommodations and activities in one easy, book-and-go package.
 Get more details and make a request >

-Staying in the Countryside?
-You Need a Car: Although the trains in Italy are a fantastic way to get between the big cities in Italy, the train system is not as efficient for the smaller towns and villages, particularly in the rural interior.
+Staying in the countryside?
+You need a car: Although the trains in Italy are a fantastic way to get between the big cities, the transport system is not as efficient for smaller towns and villages, particularly in the rural interior.
 When you stay in the countryside, renting a car is, more often than not, a must.
-See expert Europe car rental tips by Auto Europe for must-read tips.
+See this list of expert Europe car rental tips by Auto Europe for must-read tips.

-Growing List of Baby Equipment Rental Agencies in Europe: There’s a growing list of baby equipment rental companies providing everything from car seats to strollers across Europe, much more so than when I started Ciao Bambino in 2004.
-Be sure and Google if you can rent instead of carry items to lighten your travel load.
+Growing list of baby equipment rental agencies in Europe: There’s a growing list of baby equipment rental companies providing everything from car seats to strollers across Europe, much more so than when I started Ciao Bambino in 2004.
+Be sure and Google whether you can rent instead of carry items to lighten your travel load.

-Kids’ Menu in Italy Not Needed: We don’t really publish articles about kid-friendly dining in Italy.
-For good reason, there are few restaurants that are NOT kid-friendly in Italy.
-Note, most do not offer children’s menus, but will custom make pastas on request, and of course, pizza is everywhere.
+Kids’ menu not needed: We don’t publish many articles about kid-friendly dining in Italy — for good reason: there are few restaurants that are NOT kid-friendly.
+Note, most do not offer children’s menus but will custom-make pastas on request, and, of course, pizza is everywhere.

-We Can Help!
-One thing that makes Ciao Bambino different than other family travel blogs is that we are also a service Virtuoso travel agency.
-All we book are families.
-Our Family Vacation Advisors are really good at ensuring hotels provide the best configurations and pricing, and we have an incredible resource list from our own travels, as well as the constant feedback we get from our clients who have kids of all ages.
+One thing that makes Ciao Bambino different from other family travel blogs is that we are also a Virtuoso-affiliated travel agency, with exclusive benefits to pass along to our clients.
+Our Family Vacation Advisors are experts at ensuring that hotels provide the best configurations and pricing, and we have an incredible resource list from our own travels, as well as the constant feedback we get from our clients who have kids of all ages.
 Click here to get started!